-On the real problems in Figure~\ref{fig:real}, we find similar results.
-Interestingly, the real problems have significant numbers of irrelevant parameters; e.g., on the Optical Design problem, BONSAI finds excellent Pareto frontiers with an average of fewer than 60 active dimensions ($<50\%$ of the parameters).

-On DTLZ2, OpticalDesign, and LassoDNA, BONSAI performs better than standard BO, which we believe is due to BONSAI's sparser candidates improving lengthscale estimation, as shown in Figure~\ref{fig:lengthscale_est} in Appendix~\ref{appdx:lengthscale_est}.
+On the real problems in Figure~\ref{fig:real}, results are similar.
+The real problems have significant numbers of irrelevant parameters: e.g., on Optical Design, BONSAI finds excellent Pareto frontiers using an average of fewer than 60 active dimensions ($<50\%$ of the parameters).
+On DTLZ2, Optical Design, and LassoDNA, BONSAI outperforms standard BO, which we attribute to its sparser candidates improving lengthscale estimation (Figure~\ref{fig:lengthscale_est} in Appendix~\ref{appdx:lengthscale_est}).
+BONSAI's candidate generation time is on-par with standard BO, while IR/ER/SEBO are substantially slower (Table~\ref{table:gen_times_bonsai_map_saas_problems_combined}; see Appendix~\ref{appdx:empirical} for additional notes on per-problem wall-time anomalies, omitted batch runs, and the active-dimension tolerance used for continuous-relaxation baselines).
+On lower-dimensional benchmarks where exact pruning is feasible, all methods are evaluated and BONSAI's optimization performance is comparable to Vanilla BO with EI and to the default-aware baselines (Figure~\ref{fig:bonsai_exact_main}; full results in Appendix~\ref{appdx:bonsai_exact}).

-Across all benchmarks, the candidate generation time (shown in Table~\ref{table:gen_times} in Appendix~\ref{appdx:gen_times}) of BONSAI is on-par with standard BO.
-IR and ER are typically much slower than BONSAI due to their use of homotopy continuation for acquisition optimization.

-In Appendix~\ref{appdx:empirical}, we evaluate BONSAI on lower-dimensional synthetic benchmarks where all parameters are relevant and find that it performs on par with standard BO, highlighting the general applicability of BONSAI.

-\textbf{Greedy versus exact pruning.} On low-dimensional synthetic problems, we additionally compare the sequential greedy BONSAI algorithm (\cref{alg:bonsai}) to the exact combinatorial solution obtained by enumerating all subsets $S \subseteq A(\bm x_t^*)$.
-As shown in Figure~\ref{fig:bonsai_exact} in Appendix~\ref{appdx:bonsai_exact}, the sequential greedy algorithm performs comparably to exact pruning on low-dimensional problems, and exact pruning becomes slower as we increase the dimensionality (before becoming infeasible due to its exponential complexity with dimensionality).
+\textbf{Greedy versus exact pruning.} Greedy may in principle miss joint-reset configurations, but this is mitigated both theoretically (Proposition~\ref{prop:regret_plus_sparsity}) and empirically: on every low-dimensional problem where exact $O(2^{|A(\bm x_t^*)|})$ enumeration is feasible, greedy and exact pruning yield comparable performance and return the same first candidate 85.7\% of the time (Appendix~\ref{appdx:bonsai_exact}).
+Exact pruning is infeasible at the scales of our main experiments.